Climate change drives disaster risk

 Climate change refers to a change in the climate that persists for decades or longer, arising from either natural causes or human activity.
 Climate change is already modifying the frequency and intensity of many weather-related hazards as well as steadily increasing the vulnerability and eroding the resilience of exposed populations that depend arable land, access to water, and stable mean temperatures and rainfall.
-Risk to weather-related hazards, which may lead to new patterns of risk.
+Climate change could also lead to changes in the geographic distribution of weather-related hazards, which may lead to new patterns of risk.

 Risk associated with weather-related hazards is disproportionately concentrated in developing countries and within these countries in poorer sectors of the population.
 Poverty and constrained access to productive assets mean that rural livelihoods that depend on agriculture and other natural resources are vulnerable to even slight variations in weather and seasonality.

-The impact of climate change in rural and urban areas in is intimately linked.
+The impact of climate change in rural and urban areas is intimately linked.
 As the sustainability of rural livelihoods declines and disaster risk increases, it is possible that increased rural to urban migration may occur.
 Related to climate change, in rural areas more frequent and extreme droughts, as well as changes in mean temperature and precipitation levels will cause further stress to these already vulnerable livelihoods.